Americans may not get some Christmas treats, White House officials warn | Business

 "While the pandemic was an enormously disruptive force.
 I think it also laid bare what was an underlying reality, which was the system was strained before the pandemic."
 A NEW WAR ON CHRISTMAS

-A Quinnipiac poll released last week showed Biden is losing the public's trust in the economy, with only 29% of the public thinking the U.S. economy is in "good" or "excellent" condition, compared with 35% in April.
+A Quinnipiac poll released last week showed Biden is losing the public's trust on the economy, with only 29% of public thinking the U.S. economy is in "good" or "excellent" condition, compared with 35% in April.
 "President Biden could use a holiday season win," Quinnipiac polling analyst Tim Malloy said.
-"A slowdown of holiday season deliveries and the financial strain that comes with it would be cool in the stocking for the Administration at the close of the first year in office."
+"A slowdown of holiday season deliveries and the financial strain that comes with it would be coal in the stocking for the Administration at the close of the first year in office."

+(Reporting By Jarrett Renshaw and Trevor Hunnicutt; Editing by Heather Timmons and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)